MarkBind/markbind/docs/userGuide/syntax/lists.md

 </include>

 1. If an item has a specified icon, that icon will be used for it and for subsequent items at that level.
-1. If any item at a level is customized, the first item at that level must also be customized.
+2. If any item at a level is customized, the first item at that level must also be customized.
 If not, the list will be invalidated.
-1. You can use any of the icons supported by MarkBind (e.g., Font Awesome, Octicons, Glyphicons and Emojis) as the icon of a list item.
+3. You can use any of the icons supported by MarkBind (e.g., Font Awesome, Octicons, Glyphicons and Emojis) as the icon of a list item.
-1. When using Emojis, omit the `::` around the icon name (e.g., use `{icon="emoji"}` instead of `{icon=":emoji:"}`).
+4. When using icons, omit the `::` around the icon name (e.g., use `{icon="emoji"}` instead of `{icon=":emoji:"}`).

 **You can adjust the icon's size by using the `size` attribute.**